quantify-os/quantify-core/docs/usage.md

 This directory can be controlled using the {meth}`~quantify_core.data.handling.get_datadir` and {meth}`~quantify_core.data.handling.set_datadir` functions.
-We recommend changing the default directory when starting the python kernel (after importing {mod}`quantify-core) and settling for a single common data directory for all notebooks/experiments within your measurement setup/PC (e.g., {code}`D:\\quantify-data`).
+We recommend changing the default directory when starting the python kernel (after importing {mod}`quantify_core`) and settling for a single common data directory for all notebooks/experiments within your measurement setup/PC (e.g., {code}`D:\\quantify-data`).

-{mod}`quantify-core` provides utilities to find/search and extract data, which expects all your experiment containers to be located within the same directory (under the corresponding date subdirectory).
+`quantify-core` provides utilities to find/search and extract data, which expects all your experiment containers to be located within the same directory (under the corresponding date subdirectory).